NuttidaLab/spikeRNN/docs/api/spiking/eval_go_nogo.rst

 * **model_dir** (str): Path to directory containing trained model files (default: '../models/go-nogo/P_rec_0.2_Taus_4.0_20.0')
+* **optimal_scaling_factor** (float): Optimal scaling factor to use for the spiking conversion.
+  If not provided, the function will load the optimal scaling factor from the model file.

 The function will:
-1. Load the first .mat model file from the specified directory
+1. Load the first `.mat` model file from the specified directory
-2. Extract the optimal scaling factor from the model
+2. Extract the optimal scaling factor from the model file (if not specified)
 3. Run example Go and NoGo trials
 4. Generate visualizations of network behavior